dotnet/docs/docs/ai/dotnet-ai-ecosystem.md

 ## .NET SDKs for building AI apps

 Many different SDKs are available for .NET to build apps with AI capabilities depending on the target platform or AI model.
+OpenAI models offer powerful generative AI capabilities, while other Azure AI Services provide intelligent solutions for a variety of specific scenarios.

 ### .NET SDKs for OpenAI Models